Dancer says showgirls dressed as Obama, nuns at Berlusconi party

 Berlusconi is being tried separately for paying for sex with El Mahroug when she was a minor and then abusing office by having her freed from police custody after her arrest for theft.

-Her appearance is nevertheless an embarrassment for the 76-year-old billionaire, serving as a reminder of the legal threats the leader of the centre-right and key partner in the governing coalition faces.
+Her appearance is nevertheless an embarrassment for the 76-year-old billionaire, serving as a reminder of the legal threats the leader of the center-right and key partner in the governing coalition faces.

 A verdict in the sex trial is expected in June, and a conviction for tax fraud is moving to a final appeal.
 Berlusconi says he has never paid for sex, denies any wrongdoing and says judges are politically motivated against him.